hlts2/HttpSwift/README.md

 ```

-we can also switch handler
+we can also switch handler type

 ```swift